MotorPositionController API Guide

 Target Position

 The large text box in this area stores the Target Position value.
-You must press enter to send the new target position to the controller (you'll see the green TargetPosition graph change when you do).
+You must press the Enter button to send the value to the controller.
 When the controller is engaged, it will attempt to reach the Target Position.

 Units